 Now, do you know what's the scary thing?
 No one knows who will be the next victim.
 You could be next.
 Your precious parents who cared for you and watched you grow up could be next.
 Getting married next week and looking forward to a blissful life with your loved one?
 Nah, dream on!
-How dare you forget that your beloved fiance needs to pay the price of someone's irresponsibility by staying in bed as a comatose patient for the rest of his/her life?
+How dare you forget that your beloved fiance needs to pay the price of someone's irresponsibility by staying in bed as a disabled patient for the rest of his/her life?
 Your marriage should take a back seat to the rights of PMD riders.

 You might say that not all PMD owners are irresponsible people and hence it would be unfair to impose a blanket ban.
 Well, not all gun owners are trigger happy murderers, but guns are banned here.
 Not all people who consume chewing gum are habitual vandals, but that has been banned too.
 Not all Watain concert goers are Satanic bigots, but that was banned as well.
-Not all alcohol drinkers will start a riot after 10pm, yet the sale of alcohol is prohibited after that timing.
+Not all alcohol drinkers will start a riot after 10.30pm, yet the sale of alcohol is prohibited after that timing.
 Could LTA thus apply the same thought process when banning e-scooters and e-bikes?

 Right now, we can't even walk on any pavement without fearing for our lives.
-It should not be our responsibility to look out for vehicles when we are walking on pavements (see how ridiculous it sounds?)
+It should not be our responsibility to look out for vehicles when we are walking on pavements or walkways (see how ridiculous it sounds?)
 We want back the times when we could feel safe after crossing the road when we have already done our due diligence to check the traffic.
 Our kids should play and feel safe in places that are not accessible to vehicles.

 But then, if you do not care about the safety and welfare of your loved ones, I beg you to ignore this petition.